Akshay-Jhijhautia/Git_Linux/linux/linux.md

 46. `ip a` -> to get your local ip address

 47. `ping google` -> to check the ip of google

+48. `python3 -m http.server 8000` -> to run python server on port 8000, or any other specific port.

+49. `which node` -> gives details of where the process node is present, it gives the exact/absolute path.
+It also works with other processes. ex. `which code`, `which git`

 # Vim